BrownAssassin/GEDI3110---Assignment-3/README.md

-# Game-Engine-Design---Assignment-3
+# GEDI3110 - Assignment 3

+---

+> ## INFR3110U - Game Engine Design and Implementation
+> ### Assignment 3

 Game Description: Ninja Frog Runner is a 2d platformer that displays the story of Lorax in his training.
 Travelling from one level of training to the other.

 Screenshots:
 ![alt text](https://cdn.discordapp.com/attachments/575110639299723264/906028162188722187/unknown.png)